Employee absenteeism refers to employees' absence from their regular work when they are typically scheduled to work.

-Providing a wellness program to the employees is a great way to improve the health of the employees, promote camaraderie in the workplace, reduce tensions in the workplace, and absenteeism.
+Providing a wellness program to the employees is a great way to improve the employees' health, promote camaraderie in the workplace, reduce tensions in the workplace and absenteeism.

-A wellness program is an organized and coordinated program that aims to enhance the physical, emotional, and mental health of a person.
+A wellness program is an organized and coordinated program that aims to enhance a person's physical, emotional, and mental health.

-The activities in the employee wellness programs such as weight-loss competitions, exercise, stress management or resiliency education, and smoking cessation programs can help employees to adapt to a healthy lifestyle and stay fit.
+The employee wellness programs such as weight-loss competitions, exercise, stress management or resiliency education, and smoking cessation programs can help employees adapt to a healthy lifestyle and stay fit.

 When employees are happy and healthy, they don't call in sick leaves, reduces absenteeism, and are engaged and productive.
 This is the reason why employers sponsor employee wellness programs to build a healthy work culture that thrives.

 Wrapping it up